miker704/Strife/patch_V5_notes.md

     - Moved old version of nitro store pre november to deprecated folder.
     - Updated to nitro store container.
     - Finalized Update to nitro store.
+    - Added 1 extra second to the load time to the loading screen.